andrewrk/groovebasin/README.md

 # ![Groove Basin](http://groovebasin.com.s3.amazonaws.com/img/logo-text.png)
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/andrewrk/groovebasin?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Music player server with a web-based user interface inspired by Amarok 1.4.
+Music player server with a web-based user interface.

 Run it on a server connected to some speakers in your home or office.
 Guests can control the music player by connecting with a laptop, tablet,